 Negotiating Tip #2: Gather Your Data

 Insurance companies and the representatives of their contracting departments are highly unlikely to offer increases to your reimbursement rates out of the blue.
 They’re also unlikely to agree to increased rates just because you ask for them.
-Instead, you need to present evidence that shows why an increase to your reimbursement rates is necessary during the contracting process.
+Instead, you need to present evidence and quality metrics that show why an increase in your reimbursement rates is necessary during the contracting process.

 The way you discover this evidence is by assembling all of your payment data.